danialfarid/ng-file-upload/README.md

 <div|button|ngf-drop|...
-    ngf-drop ng-model="myFiles" // binds the dropped files to the scope model ng-model-rejected="rejFiles" // bind to dropped files that do not match the accept wildcard ngf-change="fileDropped($files, $event, $rejectedFiles)" //called when files being dropped ngf-multiple="true" or "false" // default false, allows selecting multiple files. ngf-accept="'.pdf,.jpg'" or "validate($file)" // function or comma separated wildcard to filter files allowed
+    ngf-drop ng-model="myFiles" // binds the dropped files to the scope model ng-model-rejected="rejFiles" // bind to dropped files that do not match the accept wildcard ng-disable="dropDisabled" // bind to a boolean value that triggers deactivation of the file drop ngf-change="fileDropped($files, $event, $rejectedFiles)" //called when files being dropped ngf-multiple="true" or "false" // default false, allows selecting multiple files. ngf-accept="'.pdf,.jpg'" or "validate($file)" // function or comma separated wildcard to filter files allowed